 Grazing plans should also lead to a stronger community connection to land and reduced conflicts over grazing.
 Planned rotational grazing practices will largely remove livestock from continuous grazing in areas near settlements, thereby reducing grazing pressure on forage in these areas.
 Women and male children are typically responsible for husbanding small livestock (sheep and goats) to provide milk and meat for families.
 Longer-lasting green forage would drive more sustainable production practices, less time required for herding animals long distance, and more time for children to attend school.

 Studies clearly show that shifts from continuous open to planned rotational grazing can improve biodiversity of multiple taxonomic groups.
-The ecological vegetation and soil changes from the implementation of the project will enhance the region’s role as a High Conservation Area for key endangered species such as the Grevy’s zebra, elephant and the critically endangered black rhinoceros, as well as other endemic bird and ungulate species in the project area’s biogeographical position.
-(The project region is home to the Eastern Black Rhino which currently numbers only 740 rhinoceroses and is the rarest of the remaining three Black Rhino subspecies.)
+The ecological vegetation and soil changes from the implementation of the project will enhance the region’s role as a High Conservation Area for key endangered species such as the Grevy’s zebra, African elephant, and the critically endangered black rhinoceros, as well as other endemic bird and ungulate species in the project area’s biogeographical position.
+(The project region is home to the eastern black rhino which currently numbers only 740 individuals and is the rarest of the remaining three black rhino subspecies.)

 The project should also protect “sky island” forests on mountain ranges adjacent to the project area, such as the Mathews and Mukogodo Forests.
 Improved grazing practices and improved grasslands will reduce the need for herders to use the forests to provide forage for livestock during drought.